arun5493/DesignPatterns/README.md

 ###Asynchronous Pattern
 Asynchronous pattern is a client-side support that doesn't block the calling thread when the system is in a wait state but instead notifies it when a reply arrives.
 In most languages a called method is executed synchronously.
 If the method requires long time to complete, for some reasons, the calling thread is blocked until the method has finished.
 As it is not desired, it is possible to start a "worker thread" and invoke the method from there.
 Asynchronous pattern augments a potentially long-running (synchronous) object method with an asynchronous variant that returns immediately, along with additional methods that make it easy to receive notification of completion, or to wait for completion at a later time.

-#GraphQL-based APIs VS RESTful
+##GraphQL-based APIs VS RESTful
 GraphQL-based APIs is considered to be an evolved version of RESTful APIs.
-##Advantages for GraphQL compared to REST API:
+####Advantages for GraphQL compared to REST API:
-•	RESTful APIs lacks scalability and the number of requests it makes to the server to gather information is quite high.
+*	RESTful APIs lacks scalability and the number of requests it makes to the server to gather information is quite high.
 On the other hand, we can efficiently configure our GrapghQL to fetch all the data in a single request
-•	 The responses of the REST APIs will be containing some extra unnecessary information as well. i.e., there is no full control of the response we receive.
+*	 The responses of the REST APIs will be containing some extra unnecessary information as well. i.e., there is no full control of the response we receive.
 GraphQL responses are request based and succinct.
-•	For GrapghQL, there are no overheads of reading and parsing the JSON responses.
+*	For GrapghQL, there are no overheads of reading and parsing the JSON responses.
-•	Readability : GraphQL APIs are easy to read and understand, as compared to REST APIs
+* Readability : GraphQL APIs are easy to read and understand, as compared to REST APIs
-##Disadvantages:
+####Disadvantages:
-•	User has to manually write the API for getting the desired response.
+* User has to manually write the API for getting the desired response.
 Sometimes, when the user wants a chunk of data from the server, using a REST API would be easier than using GraphQL.
-•	The success of GraphQL is yet to be seen.
+* The success of GraphQL is yet to be seen.
 Thus, the growth of the GraphQL would require a long time.
-•	As of now, only Facebook has been using GraphQL effectively and we don’t know how GraphQL would work for other organisations.
+* As of now, only Facebook has been using GraphQL effectively and we don’t know how GraphQL would work for other organisations.
 It requires more time in the industry to become widely used.

 A developer would be be more comfortable using GraphQL as it is more readable and thus any errors can be easily debugged.
 Also, GraphQL can be modified to give intelligent responses.